 Option 1: Create a User Mode Dump File

-After downloading and installing WinDbg, we can use “Crash mode” analysis to solve the Exception error.
+After downloading and installing WinDbg, use “Crash mode” analysis to solve the Exception error.
 This involves causing a fake crash and noticing the Dump file as shown below.

 - Open Settings on your PC.

-- On the right side, scroll down all the way to the bottom and select About.
+- On the right side, scroll down and select “About.”

 - This will open a “System Properties” window.

-- Select the Advanced tab at the top and press on “Settings” under “Startup and Recovery”.
+- Select the Advanced tab at the top and press “Settings” under “Startup and Recovery.”

 - A new “Startup and Recovery” window will open.

-- Now go back to WinDbg command line, and enter the following to create a user mode dump file.
+- Go back to the WinDbg command line and enter the following to create a user mode dump file.

 .dump [options] FileName .dump /?

-You can also operate it as a kernel mode dump but the procedure is different and it’s unnecessary.
+You can also operate it as a kernel mode dump, but the procedure is different and unnecessary.

 - Your exception analysis has begun.
 If there are any exception errors on your system, they will be highlighted here.
-The problem files will be mentioned in the log and you will be able to take corrective action from there.
+The problematic files will be mentioned in the log, and you can take corrective action from there.

-- Apart from WinDbg, we can use another simple method to create a fake crash.
-It is called “NotMyFault” by SysInternals.
+- Apart from WinDbg, another method to create a fake crash is “NotMyFault” by SysInternals.
 Download the zipped file and extract it.

-- Following that, click on NotMyFault application to launch a new window where you can emulate a crash.
-Close all the other applications so that corrupted memory is not written to the disk after Restart.
+- Click on the NotMyFault application to launch a new window to emulate a crash.
+Close all of the other applications so that corrupted memory is not written to the disk after Restart.

 Option 2: Using the !Analyze Extension Command

-To find out the root cause of a “Store Exception” error, you can use another WinDbg command called “!Analyze” extension.
+To find the root cause of a “Store Exception” error, you can use another WinDbg command: “!Analyze” extension.